pixman92/JSON_Instance/README.md

 ```
 To add new data to an existing JSON_Instance
 ```
-addMoreToIndex(index, data){    //this function will not create an index, if one doesn not already exist.
-But it will overwrite an existing
+addMoreToIndex(index, data){    //be careful - this will overwrite values found at Index
 ```